-The good news is, starting with OS X 10.10.4, and also in the current 10.11 build, Apple finally open the gate for all 3rd party SSD on the TRIM support by providing a CLI tool.
+The good news is, starting with OS X 10.10.4, and also in the current 10.11 build, Apple finally open the gate for all 3rd party SSD for the TRIM support.
 By running this command in the Terminal, the TRIM would be enabled on all SSD attached after the system reboot:

 $ sudo trimforce enable

 So how this little tiny tool do to enable TRIM?
 What does this tool do to the system?